Navigation » List of Schools » Prince George Community College » Biology » Biology 2060 – Anatomy and Physiology II » Summer 2021 » Lecture Exam 1

 A the semilunar valves close and the AV valves open.

-C only the AV valves close.
+C only the semilunar valves close.

-D the semilunar valves open and the AV valves close.
+D only the AV valves close.

-E only the semilunar valves close.
+E only the AV valves open.

 Question #45